PieFlavr/CPE471-Project-3/README.md

 ## Overview

-This project implements an Artifical Potential Field Controller primarily used to track a virtual target for the robot agent to follow.
+This project implements an Artificial Potential Field Controller primarily used to track a virtual target for the robot agent to follow.

 ## Project Goals